 D.P.2799, declared on 20/11/1891 as "Doree Private Village".
 It was formed either side of the main railway and bounded by Awaba Road on the Eastern side and Minnie Street on the Western side with Douglas, Dora and Coorumbung Streets in between.
 This was part of Simpson's Portion 86.

 The 1841 census showed 4 houses and 15 persons.
-The 4 householders were Joseph Sherlock storekeepers Henry Worley sheep farmer; Edward James; and John Minton agriculture.
+The 4 householders were Joseph Sherlock storekeepers Henry Worley sheep farmer; Edward James sheep farmer; and John Minton agriculture.
 Henry Worley was also police constable.
 In late 1841 two market gardeners, Smith and Carter, arrived and later a man named Vogan and an immigrant, Timothy Ryan.
 Development was slow during the next two decades (the years of the depression and the gold rush).
 In 1866 John Douglass opened a store.
 The Chinese farmed the rich alluvial soil.
 By 1870 there were 15 families including the Helys, Goodmans, Ryans and Fullers.

-Timber was the most important industry and the creek provided transport.
+Timber-getting was the most important and the creek provided transport.
 It was sheltered and wave-free and penetrated the forest country.
 Ketches took the timber to Sydney, being poled up and down the creek.
 Later paddlewheels were used.
 The timber was general lumber for building, she-oak shingles for roofs before the advent of corrugated iron, and lathes for plastering.
 Half a dozen small sawmills, one of which belonged to Hely brothers, operated on the banks of the Creek, loading directly into the ketches.
 Bullock teams brought the timber to the mills.
 Pit props were also sent by barge to Cockle Creek for the mines at the northern end of the lake.

 There was good alluvial soil along the Creek banks and farmers grew vegetables, grapes, fruit and even wheat until it was ruined by rust.
-The inevitable Chinese market garden flourished.
-Pigs, fowls and milk cows were raised.
+The inevitable Chinese market garden nourished. pigs, fowls and milk cows were raised.
 Lack of reliable transport for these commodities held back progress until the arrival of the railway.
 Floods were also a problem.
 Heavy rain, a high tide and south or S.E. winds occurring together could cause the Creek to flood and this was aggravated by siltation as trees were felled.